DrAdamRoe/cloud-variations/README.md

 At this stage it is worth it to have a look at our Dockerfile, even if you aren't very familiar with Docker.
 We first define which base image we are using - in this case, an imagine provided by the Python Organization built on top of Debian 10 (codename buster).
 This gives us an operating system and everything we need to run Python 3.8.
 Then, we copy files from our local development environment into Docker's working area, and after that, we do the same thing as we do locally without Docker: install packages, set an environment variable, and run the app.
 Just this time, it is running as a Docker container on our own computer.

-### Run our container using Kubernetes
-Now it's time to run our Docker container on the cloud.
+### Push the Image to Google Cloud

+In this step, we will push our image to Google Artifact Registry -- a dedicated type of storage which we will configure to store Docker images (similar to Docker Hub, if you are familiar with it).

-Start by Enabling the Artifact Registry (for storing our image) and Google Kubernetes Engine APIs:
+Start by Enabling the Artifact Registry:

-`gcloud services enable artifactregistry.googleapis.com` `gcloud services enable container.googleapis.com`
+`gcloud services enable artifactregistry.googleapis.com`

-Before we forget, let's push our recently built Docker Image to Google's Artifact Repository, later allowing it to be pulled by the Kubernetes Cluster we are going to set up.

-Use the tool provided by gCloud to authorize yourself on Docker on your machine to push to your Google Cloud Artifact Registry:
+Now, we'll push your Docker Image to Google's Artifact Repository.
+To do this, we will use the tool provided by gCloud to authorize yourself on Docker on your machine giving you permissions to push to your Google Cloud Artifact Registry:

 `gcloud auth configure-docker europe-west3-docker.pkg.dev`